pfheatwole/thesis/source/canopy_geometry.rst

     a wing by decomposing it into a set of design parameters.
 The traditional way to do that is *wing sections*.]]

+  * Supports the most common [broad-strokes] design parameters of a paraglider: airfoil, chord length, taper, geometric torsion, etc. (air intakes?)

+  * Flexible enough that users can approximate existing designs (the choice of parametrization factors into this)

+  * As simple as possible (intuitive to use, "frugal" in number of parameters)

+..
+Parametric models (motivation, importance of choosing a good parametrization, existing parametrizations and their limitations)

+* Explicit vs parametric parametrizations.

+  * Parametric designs try to balance simplicity and flexibility.
+A good parametrization lets you focus on high-level design without forcing you into simplistic designs. [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]

+  * It's much easier to place a prior for parameters than for explicit geometries.
+(You'd have to invent parameters you can compute for an explicit geometry just so you can compare two canopies.)

 * How do you design a mathematical model that achieves those requirements?

   * [[Through careful decomposition and parametrization.
 Introduce "wing